gjbex/Fortran-MOOC/docs/abstract_classes.md

 $$

-The name of that  procedure will be the same for all three algorithms, i.e., `copmute`, but the implementation will vary.
+The name of that  procedure will be the same for all three algorithms, i.e., `compute`, but the implementation will vary.

 For the Legendre-Gauss algorithm, a procedure to initialize the abscissae and weights is required.
 That procedure will have the same name for both